 Several car-hire companies have offices at Nikola Tesla Airport in Belgrade.
 Small-car hire typically costs €25 to €45 per day.
 Check where you are not able to take the car.
 In Belgrade and other large towns you may have to purchase parking tickets from machines, kiosks or via SMS (in Serbian only).

 Traffic police are everywhere and accidents are workaday.
-The BAC limit is 0.03%.
+As of 2018, the BAC limit is 0.02%.
 You must drive with your headlights on, even in the daytime.
-You'll need an International Driving Permit.
+An International Driving Permit is required.

-Hitching is never entirely safe, and we don’t recommend it.
+Hitching is never entirely safe and is not recommended.
 Travellers who hitch should understand that they are taking a small but potentially serious risk.
 That said, it's a common means of getting around in Serbia; just use your discretion.

 Serbian Railways (www.serbianrailways.com) links Belgrade, Novi Sad, Subotica, Niš and Užice in the west; check the website for smaller stations between the cities.
 Train enthusiasts will enjoy the scenic Šargan 8 railway in Mokra Gora.